-Andy Copping, Geoff Ellis and a host of international rock stars are supporting the creation of a local live music-focused station for the city
+Andy Copping, Geoff Ellis and a host of international rock stars are among those supporting the creation of a local live music-focused station for the city

 Sign up for IQ Index

 The latest industry news to your inbox.

 Rock Radio Glasgow, with backing from promoters and musicians, beat rival bids by Original, Go and media giant Bauer to secure the 96.3 FM licence

 Rock Radio Glasgow, the Scottish live industry’s choice for the vacant 96.3 FM frequency in west-central Scotland, has won its bid and will return to the airwaves in early 2017.

 Rock Radio Glasgow, which beat rival bids by Bauer, Original and Go, claims lineage from the original Rock Radio, which became Real XS in 2011 and, later, XFM Scotland.
 The station is the brainchild of concert promoter/venue owner Donald MacLeod, radio veteran Ciaran O’Toole and Music Industries Association chief executive Paul McManus, and has won the support of Live Nation, DF Concerts and a host of musicians, including Eagles of Death Metal, Alice Cooper, Thin Lizzy and Black Stone Cherry (pictured), with its promise of an output “reflect[ing] Glasgow’s thriving live music scene”.

 In an emoji-heavy Facebook post last Wednesday, the station said: “Shit just got real!! ⚡️ Just incase you’ve not heard the news… WE WON!!!!!!! [sic]